dmbarbour/awelon/ABC.md

 Legend for types: `*` is a product or pair, `+` is a sum or Either type, `[x→y]` is a block type that can map from type `x` to type `y`, `N(x)` indicates a number with value x (numbers should be tracked in types as much as possible).

 Text is modeled is a list of small natural numbers (in range 0 to 1114111).
 Lists are modeled using a structure of form `µL.(1+(a*L))`.

-Comparisons with `>` are, by design, just flexible enough to directly compare texts (ensuring that texts are suitable as identifiers).
-Four basic types can be directly compared: numbers with numbers (numerical order), sums with sums (left is less than right), products with products (first before second), and unit with unit (always equal).
-The goal here is to ensure texts are first-class, suitable for use as identifiers.
-Blocks and sealed values may not be compared.

-Static sealers and unsealers are, by nature, relatively insecure.
-However, for use in open systems, they'll often be rewritten using HMAC or similar to secure them.
+Comparison operator `>` is just sufficient to compare texts - i.e. comparing numbers, products, sums, and unit.

 Aside: The design of ABC is avoiding vowels, to avoid spelling naughty words.
 It isn't a strong design constraint, and I have used `o` due to visual similarity with the traditional function composition operator.
-Also, ABCD begins at U+00C0.
+Use of `@` will also be avoided, such that `\n@` can serve as a potential in-band stream separator.

 ## ABCD

 None yet!
+ABCD will begin after U+00C0, and will develop according to empirical analysis of common subprogram patterns.

 ## Desiderata